tomascaslo/recorderx/README.md

 # Recorderx

+A simple library to record audio using HTML5 Audio API.
 ___

-A simple library to record audio using HTML5 Audio API.

-It has a depends on [RecorderJS](https://github.com/mattdiamond/Recorderjs) and jQuery.
+It depends on [RecorderJS](https://github.com/mattdiamond/Recorderjs) and jQuery.

 To start using it:

-1. Add the following lines to your index.html file:
+Add the following lines to your index.html file:
 ```
 <script src="path/to/jquery.js"></script>
 <script src="path/to/recorder.js"></script>